Solving particle-antiparticle and cosmological constant problems: Particles and antiparticles in standard quantum theory

-ApproachA is based on the fact that in irreducible representations (IRs) of the Poincare algebra by self-adjoined operators in Hilbert spaces, the energy spectrum can be either $\geq 0$ or $\leq 0$, and there are no IRs where the energy spectrum contains both, positive and negative energies.
-The objects described by the corresponding IRs are called elementary particles and antiparticles, respectively.
+Approach A is based on the fact that, as follows from Eq. (\ref{PIR}), in self-adjoined IRs of the Poincare algebra, the energy spectrum can be either $\geq 0$ or $\leq 0$, and there are no IRs where the energy spectrum contains both, positive and negative energies.
+In this approach, the objects described by the corresponding IRs are called elementary particles and antiparticles, respectively.
+On the other hand, Approach B proceeds from the assumptions that elementary particles are described by local covariant equations.
+The solutions of these equations with positive energies are called particles and solutions with negative energies are called antiparticles

 When we consider a system consisting of particles and antiparticles, the energy signs for both of them should be the same.
 Indeed, consider, for example a system of two particles with the same mass, and let their momenta ${\bf p}_1$ and ${\bf p}_2$ be such that ${\bf p}_1+{\bf p}_2=0$.
 Then, if the energy of particle 1 is positive, and the energy of particle 2 is negative then the total four-momentum of the system would be zero what contradicts experimental data.
 By convention, the energy sign of all particles and antiparticles in question is chosen to be positive.
-For this purpose, the procedure of second quantization is defined such that after the second quantization the energies of antiparticles become positive.
-Then the mass of any particle is the minimum value of its energy in the case when the momentum equals zero.
+For this purpose, the procedure of second quantization is defined such that after this procedure the energies of antiparticles become positive.
+Then the mass of any particle is the minimum value of its energy.